chanzuckerberg/miniwdl/docs/runner_reference.md

 Details:

-* With the cache enabled in persistent configuration, `--no-cache` disables it for one run.
-* The cache is **keyed by URI**: when a workflow starts with a URI file input, a cached file is used if previously stored for the same URI.
-This doesn't depend on which task/workflow is running, and doesn't use checksums or timestamps of the file contents.
-Therefore, the cache should only be used with immutable remote files, or if there's no need for immediate coherence with remote content changes.
+* The cache is **keyed by URI**: a cached File or Directory is used if previously stored for the same URI.
+This doesn't depend on which task/workflow is running, and doesn't use timestamps or digests.
+Therefore, the cache should only be used with immutable remote content, or if there's no need for immediate coherence with remote changes.
-* Enabling the cache changes **where downloaded files are stored**: if the cache is enabled, they're stored in the cache directory; otherwise, they're stored under the triggering run directory.
 * URIs can be excluded from caching using the "pattern" options, in which case they'll be downloaded under the current run directory.
 Typically, write the patterns to **include reusable reference data while excluding any run-specific inputs** that might be supplied as URIs.
+* Cached content that's no longer needed can simply be **deleted from the cache directory**, once no longer in use by a running workflow.
+* Miniwdl doesn't delete anything from the cache, but to support an **external cleanup process**, it updates the access timestamp (atime) and opens a shared `flock()` on any cached File or Directory it's using.
+The script [examples/clean_download_cache.sh](https://github.com/chanzuckerberg/miniwdl/blob/main/examples/clean_download_cache.sh) illustrates a process to shrink the cache to a desired maximum size, by evicting the least-recently used content that can be exclusively flocked (the latter condition needed only if the cleaner must run alongside concurrent workflows).
 * If needed, the `miniwdl localize` subcommand can **"prime" the local cache** with URIs found in a given JSON input template (or a simple list of URIs) before actually running any workflow.
-* Cached files that are no longer needed can simply be **deleted from the cache directory**, once they're no longer in use by a running workflow.
-* Miniwdl itself doesn't delete files from the cache, but to support an **external cleanup process**, it updates the access timestamp (atime) and opens a shared `flock()` on any cached file it's using.
-The script [examples/clean_download_cache.sh](https://github.com/chanzuckerberg/miniwdl/blob/main/examples/clean_download_cache.sh) illustrates a process to shrink the cache to a desired maximum size, by evicting the least-recently used files that can be exclusively flocked (the latter condition needed only if the cleaner must run alongside concurrent workflows).
+* With the cache enabled in configuration, `--no-cache` disables it for one run.

-## Task output cache (experimental)
+## Task call cache

-Miniwdl can cache the output of task calls in a local directory, so that repeat calls to a task (based on a digest of the source code and inputs) can return the prior outputs.
+Miniwdl can cache task outputs to be  reused by subsequent repeat calls, keyed by digests of the task source code and input values.

 The cache functionality must be enabled in the configuration; the relevant options are listed in the [`default.cfg`](https://github.com/chanzuckerberg/miniwdl/blob/main/WDL/runtime/config_templates/default.cfg) template, ``[call_cache]`` section.
 A minimal configuration might include: